akukhtevychreinvently/texture-compressor/README.md

 Tool flags are not processed by `texture-compressor` but rather directly by the binary you are targeting itself.

-For example adding `--flags ["usesourceformat DXT1A" "alphaThreshold 200"]` will pass `usesourceformat DXT1A` and `alphaThreshold 200` directly to `Crunch`.
+* "Only as example crunch is not supported in this fork" For example adding `--flags ["usesourceformat DXT1A" "alphaThreshold 200"]` will pass `usesourceformat DXT1A` and `alphaThreshold 200` directly to `Crunch`.

 Please be aware that these flags are tool specific and can therefore not be directly applied to the other binaries.

     -f, --flags ["flag value" "flag value"] [not required]

-To find tool specific flags please refer to the manuals of [ASTC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf), [ETC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf), [PVRTC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf), [S3TC](https://github.com/BinomialLLC/crunch/blob/235946f7a1cf8b9c97e8bf0e8062d5439a51dec7/crunch/crunch.cpp#L70-L181).
+To find tool specific flags please refer to the manuals of [ASTC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf), [ETC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf), [PVRTC](http://cdn.imgtec.com/sdk-documentation/PVRTexTool.User+Manual.pdf).

 ## License